Polaralias/Skills-MCP-Server/README.md

     volumes:
       - ./skills:/data/skills:ro
       - ./private-skills:/data/private-skills
-      - skills_mcp_data:/app/.data
-volumes:
-  skills_mcp_data:
 ```

-The `.data` directory stores the vector index (`VECTOR_STORE_PATH`), so mounting it as a named volume preserves embeddings between container restarts.
 Mount your local public and private skills directories to keep them editable without rebuilding the image.
 The container requires `git` and SSH credentials when private refresh is enabled; bake them into the image or mount them via secrets as appropriate.

 ## Smithery integration and MCP tooling